PLANS to build a £7.5m power station have been given the go-ahead in a move that will help secure more than 100 jobs.

 Now the scheme has been approved by council’s regulatory committee.

-A report to members said: “The proposal would help secure the viability of the business, which has to compete with imports from abroad, whilst also securing the employment of a significant number of staff.”
+A report to members said: “The proposal would help secure the viability of the business, which has to compete with imports from abroad, whilst also securing the employment of a significant number

 The report acknowledged that the site was on green belt land but said the scheme was considered acceptable within the exceptions allowed.